 KUZAI AI includes a local speech pipeline that converts assistant responses into WAV audio without using a remote text-to-speech provider.

-Piper is used as the primary neural TTS engine. eSpeak NG remains available as a fallback when Piper cannot generate a valid audio file.
+Piper is the primary neural TTS engine.
+The validated reference voice is en_US-lessac-high. eSpeak NG remains available as a local fallback when Piper cannot generate a valid audio file.

-The browser can request speech manually or play assistant answers automatically when voice mode is enabled.
+The browser can request speech manually through SPEAK controls or play assistant answers automatically when VOICE ON is enabled.

 - Manual SPEAK control for assistant responses.